pandeysoni/pandeysoni.github.io/content/posts/2016-06-26---user-authentication-using-passport.js-in-node.js.md

   - "Passport.js"
   - "Node.js"
   - "Express"
-description: "User authentication using passport.js in Node.js."
+description: Here we will learn how to implement user authentication using passport-local strategy...
 ---

 Here we will learn how to implement user authentication using passport-local strategy.
 In last post, we learned [User Authentication using JWT](http://thepandeysoni.org/2016/05/22/user-authentication-using-JWT-(JSON-Web-Token)-in-Node.js-(express=framework)/).
 There, we used JSON Web Token.
 These both are different way and robust way.